school-of-engineering/Study-Guide-for-Wordpress-exam/README.md

-#Wordpress study questions
+# Wordpress study questions

-Knowing the following is sufficient to passing the Wordpress part of the exam.
+Knowing the following should be sufficient to pass the Wordpress part of the exam.
 To learn more [study the entire Wordpress tutorial](https://school-of-engineering.github.io/wordpress-basics/).

+> Version 0.1 -This is the first draft.
+Content will be added.

 1. What is Wordpress?